Modeling the Spread of Multiple Contagions on Multilayer Networks: Linear stability analysis of two-contingent models

 Multiple-contagion compartmental model consists of $2^m$ compartments.
 Dynamical equations describing the time evolution of the compartmental model are acquired by removing variables that are network dependent.
-The basic reproduction number derived using the same steps as in the main proof is:

-We now consider exactly solvable model with two contingents and arbitrary number of layers.
-The basic reproduction number for this model is equal to:
+As an example, we consider 2 contingents (resulting in 4 compartments), $d$ layers, and write $p^\emptyset = p_0$, $p^{\{1\}} = p_1$, $p^{\{2\}} = p_2$, and $p^{\{1,2\}} = p_3$.
+Then the model equations can be written as: